Russian spy poisoning: Possible sources of nerve agent at five UK sites

 Sergei Skripal and his daughter Yulia remain in a critical condition

+Those who visited either of the two locations within the specified time frame should:

+The health risk to residents in Salisbury remains low.
+We have issued a statement on the precautionary advice for those who were in The Mill pub or Zizzi restaurant in Salisbury on Sunday 4 or Monday 5 March 2018 https://t.co/Tr6KOXMnjV— PublicHealthEngland (@PHE_uk) March 11, 2018

-Five locations across Salisbury in England have been identified as possible sources of the nerve agent which left former Russian spy Sergei Skripal and his daughter Yulia in a critical condition.
+Five locations across Salisbury have been identified as possible sources of the nerve agent.

 The sites include a bench in the Maltings shopping centre - where the pair were found unconscious - Mr Skripal's home, the cemetery where his wife and son are buried, and the a pub and restaurant where the pair visited in the hours before they fell ill.